-Purpose of the proposal and its anticipated effects, including any changes in existing rules: DCS proposes to amend 22 sections in chapter 388-14A WAC as we complete implementation of two bills related to the 2017 version of the Uniform Parentage Act and make other technical corrections.
+Purpose: The Department is amending 22 sections in chapter 388-14A WAC to complete implementation of two bills related to the 2017 version of the Uniform Parentage Act and make other technical corrections.

 In the 2018 session, the Washington State Legislature passed Engrossed Substitute Senate Bill 6037 (ESSB 6037, Chapter 6, Laws of 2018), making Washington the first state to adopt the 2017 version of the Uniform Parentage Act (UPA).
-The UPA recognizes a broader range of parentage by implementing Acknowledgment of Parentage, Assertion of Parentage, protections for gender divergent parenting, rules for surrogate arrangements, legal processes for creating family structures, and protections for children.
-The bill, which took effect on January 1, 2019: 1) created Chapter 26.26A in the Revised Code of Washington (RCW), 2) repealed most of chapter 26.26 RCW, and 3) moved the non-repealed sections of Chapter 26.26 to a new chapter, Chapter 26.26B RCW.
+The UPA recognizes a broader range of parentage by implementing Acknowledgment of Parentage, Assertion of Parentage, protections for gender divergent parenting, rules for surrogate arrangements, legal process for creating family structures, and protections for children.
+The bill, which took effect on January 1, 2019: 1) created chapter 26.26A in the Revised Code of Washington (RCW), 2) repealed most of chapter 26.26 RCW, and 3) moved the non-repealed sections of chapter 26.26 RCW to a new chapter, chapter 26.26B RCW.